shakhawat-khan/shakhawat-khan/README.md

 I'm Shakhawat from Bangladesh, and I do  App and database Development.
 I really enjoy learning languages and frameworks like Flutter , as well as work in Django.
 I also enjoy Backend and Dev ops in general.

 Skills: FLUTTER / DART / DJANGO / PYTHON / JS
+- 🔭 I’m currently working on mobile app with flutter
 - 🌱 I’m currently learning Dart,Flutter,Python,Django
 - 👯 I’m looking to collaborate on App and Backend developer
 - 📫 How to reach me: mkhan172175@bscse.uiu.ac.bd